 Set amid a picturesque coastal landscape of seven fjords and seven mountains, Bergen is one of Europe’s most beautiful cities.
 The beautiful Unesco World Heritage-listed waterfront of Brygge, an archaic tangled of wooden buildings, is its centrepiece.

 Inscribed on the World Heritage List, Nærøyfjord is one of Norway’s narrowest and prettiest fjords.
 It is merely 17km long, and only around 250m at its narrowest point.
 Beside the deep blue fjord, there are towering high cliffs and waterfalls plummeting from the height.

 Flåm is a remote, charming village at the head of Aurlandsfjorden.
 It is connected to Gudvangen via ferry, or to Myrdal via the Flåmsbana Railway – the world’s steepest railway tracks that run without cable or rack wheels.
 For extra reading, you can take a look at Misagjone‘s article.

 - The most photogenic part of the Oslo-Bergen Railway is between Lake Finse and Myrdal Station, where the train go upward to the Plateau (or downward, it depends on which direction you came from).

 - Making photo through the window is a bit tricky because of the reflection.
-But it is doable, just keep in mind two things: 1) Covering all the bright surface around you with a cloth or anything in dark color, 2) Pressing the lens flatly on the glass.
+But it is doable, just keep in mind two things: 1) Covering all the bright surface around you with a cloth or anything in dark colour, 2) Pressing the lens flatly on the glass.